 3. Your Acne

 Sadly, acne is not something we just leave behind when we get older.
 For some people, acne is something they have to deal with well into adulthood.
-While the Manuka honey won’t prevent acne breakouts, it can at least make them less painful and the scarring that may result from one is also reduced.
+While the Manuka honey won’t prevent acne breakouts, it can at least make them less painful.
+The scarring that may result from a breakout is also reduced.

 Skin conditions such as Eczema, Rosacea, and Shingles can be difficult to live with.
 They can cause your skin to turn dry, itchy, and they may even cause redness.
 Manuka honey’s moisturizing capabilities should help counteract the effects of the aforementioned conditions.